ubports/docs.ubports.com/appdev/code-editor.rst

 Code editor integrations
 ========================

-* Atom

-  You can use clickable with the `Atom Editor <https://atom.io>`__ by installing the `atom-clickable-plugin <https://atom.io/packages/atom-clickable-plugin>`__.
-  Or you can simply run ``clickable ide atom`` in your project directory to launch an Atom editor instance on top of your docker image.
-  This way you will have all Atom features - including the clickable plugin - available for you project.

 * QtCreator

   Available on top of clickable docker image, ``clickable ide qtcreator`` command within your project directory will launch a QtCreator instance and auto setup the project for you, you will have code completion and navigation for Ubuntu Touch components as well as run/debug facilities.